 Change communication is support, not publicity

-Change communications should be a vehicle that supports managers in engaging with their people to help them on-board the journey that change is.
-It should never do the managers job for them or undermine what managers need to do to build trust and engagement.
+Change communications should be a vehicle that supports managers in engaging with their people to help them on-board the journey.
+It should never do the manager’s job for them.
+Nor should it undermine what managers need to do to build trust and engagement.

-I’ve seen managers go to a team meeting and just toss the company magazine on the table and say: “It’s all in there just read it”.
-With an action like this, the language and approach used just doesn’t match the language that the team would use or give the manager space to fulfil their role.
-This is important because the people work for the manager not your magazine.
+I’ve seen managers go to a team meeting and toss the company magazine on the table and say: “It’s all in there, just read it”.
+With an action like this, the language and approach doesn’t match the language that the team would use.
+This is important because the people work for the manager, not your magazine.
 Therefore, on a daily basis they must look to their managers for guidance and support.

-Change is a time where managers need to build trust and faith in their leadership, so that they are ready for the months beyond the launch where they will be in the detail of the execution of the plan; managers can’t do that by being absent or undermined during the buy-in phase.
+Change is a time where managers need to build trust and faith in their leadership.
+They must be ready for the months beyond the launch where they will be in the detail of the execution of the plan.
+Managers can’t do that by being absent or undermined during the buy-in phase.

-So communications professionals need to know the flow and rhythms of change and work with the people that need them in support of what is trying to be delivered at the change coalface.
+So communications professionals need to know the flow and rhythms of change.
+They need to work with the people that need them in support of what is trying to be delivered at the change coalface.

 Change is much more than a launch

 We all love a good trumpet fanfare.
-Communications professionals are one step away from PR and event professionals and there is something great about the launch of the new and exciting and interesting (I mean, who wants to write about business as usual when there is the communications equivalent of balloons and streamers or a journalistic scoop!).
+Communications professionals are one step away from PR and event professionals.
+There is something great about the launch of the new and exciting and interesting (I mean, who wants to write about business as usual when there is the communications equivalent of balloons and streamers or a journalistic scoop!).

 CEOs love launches too.
-They are the place where their vision comes to the fore, where their raison d’etre hits the road, and living breathing evidence of why the board appointed them.
+They are the place where their vision comes to the fore.
+It’s where their raison d’etre hits the road, and living breathing evidence of why the board appointed them.

 There’s less joy in the “I know we said this last month but let’s go through it again” that change communications is often about.
-The launch is exactly that; an initiation of a journey that goes through confusion, uncertainty, worry, and takes a lift when it reaches understanding to hopefully meet the eventual better performance we are looking for.
+The launch is exactly that.
+It’s an initiation of a journey that goes through confusion, uncertainty, worry.
+But it takes a lift when it reaches understanding to hopefully meet the eventual better performance we are looking for.

 Time and again I’ve seen a launch be treated as the only communications that’s needed.
 When I work with leaders I ask them: “How long have you been working on this?” and “How much time and energy have you put in to getting it to this point?”.
 Inevitably, the answer is months and in some cases years.
 And then I say: “But you expect your people to understand it within a week, write their comments the week after and say “Yes please” on week three?

-At that point I suggest we promote all the staff because they are obviously way more intelligent than their leadership if they can grasp a thorny complex topic in weeks instead of the months it’s taken the leaders.
+At that point I suggest we promote all the staff.
+Obviously way more intelligent than their leadership if they can grasp a thorny complex topic in weeks instead of the months it’s taken the leaders!